fntz/fntz.github.io/_posts/2017-01-05-apache-thrift-finagle-slides.markdown

 1. Built over many protocols: Thrift, Http, Mysql, Memcache...

-2. Service this Function which Return Future
+2. Service it's a Function that will Return `Future`

-3. Future - result of async operation
+3. `Future` it's a result of any async operation

 4. Service - just a function